Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 ```

 However, there's still a slight problem here.
 We're currently very dependent on using scoped threads because we need
 our references to point back to the owned data, but scoped threads aren't the norm.
-In fact, most of the times you use
+In fact, most of the time you use
-threads in Rust, they will be abstracted behind some other framework (eg, a web server, a game engine, or data
+threads in Rust, they will be abstracted behind some other framework (for example, a web server, a game engine, or data
 processing tools).

-The problem of course, is that we don't know when the owned data will go out of scope and no longer be accessible.
+The problem, of course, is that we don't know when the owned data will go out of scope and no longer be accessible.

 We can solve this problem using an Atomic Reference Count.
-We haven't discussed reference counting yet as its usually
+We haven't discussed reference counting yet as it's usually
 fairly niche, however, reference counting allows you to share data around an application without needing to clone it
 and side stepping complex reference rules.
 It works by moving the data you want to share onto the heap, and allowing
 access through a reference count type.
-When you clone the reference count value, instead of it cloning the data, it
+When you clone the reference count value, instead of the data being cloned, it
 modifies its internal count of how many clones currently exist.
-Every time a reference count type goes out of scope
+Every time a reference count type goes out of scope,
 the count is decreased.
 Once the count hits zero, there are no further references to the data and so it can be cleaned
 up.